How Much Does Car Insurance Increase After an Accident? (2024)

 • Should you not file a claim if your car insurance rates will increase?

 It depends.
-If the repair costs after a single-vehicle incident — like scratching the car’s paint while backing out of the garage — is less than the deductible, you may not need to file a claim.
-However, if you’re in an accident with one or more other drivers or a weather event causes substantial damage, then you should file a claim to accurately report damages and receive reimbursement for repairs and any injuries.
+If the repair costs after a single-vehicle incident — like scratching the car’s paint while backing out of the garage — are less than the deductible, you may not need to file a claim.
+But if you’re in an accident with one or more other drivers or a weather event causes substantial damage, then you should file a claim to accurately report damages and receive reimbursement for repairs and any injuries.

 Shopping around for quotes is the best way to find cheaper car insurance after getting into an accident.
 By comparing multiple insurers, you’ll be able to find the coverage that meets your needs at a price you can afford.
-You may also want to consider quotes from car insurance companies that specialize in insurance for high-risk drivers.
-Since these insurers are geared toward drivers with a less-than-stellar driving record, you’re more likely to be approved for coverage.

 • Can you cancel your car insurance after an accident?

-Auto insurance policyholders have the right to cancel their car insurance policy at any time, including after an accident.
+Yes.
+You have the right to cancel your car insurance policy at any time, including after an accident.
 Your insurance company will continue to process your claim, as long as your policy was in place as of the day of the accident.
+This is also true if your car is totaled in an accident.

-However, it’s not necessarily advisable to cancel your policy after an accident, in case you have a gap in coverage.
+But it’s not necessarily advisable to cancel your policy after an accident, in case you have a gap in coverage.
 Any gap in coverage, no matter how short a duration, will likely result in higher premiums in the future.
 Before canceling your policy, make sure you have another policy ready to start on the same day as the original policy’s cancellation.

 • Does car insurance increase after a no-fault accident?